hrdkbhatnagar/TLJH_test/README.md

 # Setting up Zero to JupyterHub
-# On your local machine
+# On your local machine (Using VirtualBox)

-Install virtual box your machine.
-Following erors may occur if Secureboot is enabled on the machine.'
+Install VirtualBox your machine.
+Following erors may occur if Secureboot is enabled.

 > kernel driver not installed (rc = - 1908)